Pablo Hernández (footballer, born 1985): Playing style

 In 2016, the Yorkshire Evening Post described Hernández as the "most creative player in the Championship," due largely to his runs behind the defence, skill at picking out dangerous passes in open play and aptitude at taking corners and other free kicks.

+Coaching career

+On 5 June 2024, after one year acting as an ambassador of Castellón, Hernández was appointed head coach of the reserves in the Tercera Federación.
+In his first season in charge, he led the side to a first-ever promotion to Segunda Federación.

+On 16 September 2025, Hernández was named caretaker manager of the first team, replacing the sacked Johan Plat.
+On his debut as a professional four days later, he oversaw a 3–1 away win over Cultural y Deportiva Leonesa, their first of the campaign.
+On 12 November, he was confirmed in the position until June 2026.

 Club ownership

 In June 2017, Hernández became co-owner of Spanish club Castellón (alongside former Valencia teammate Ángel Dealbert and others), where he had started playing 20 years ago.
 Under his first season of ownership, it won promotion from Tercera División; they both left due to disagreements regarding the team in April 2019, but kept their position as shareholders.

 Personal life

 Hernández' wife, Mar García, is the sister of professional golfer Sergio García, who competes on both the PGA Tour and the PGA European Tour.

 He has two sons, Eric and Luca.
 He is often seen kissing his arms after scoring a goal, where he has tattoos of The Virgin Mary and his sons’ names.